 The cover will retain soil moisture.
-The weight will not only force better root development, but it will also help remove the seed husks as the plants force themselves upward.
+The weight will not only force better root development but will also help remove the seed husks as the plants force themselves upward.

 If you have more than one tray, it’s perfectly fine to stack them.
 Most microgreens can take the weight.

-As you see, we have 2-1/2 pounds on these trays, but we have put up to 5-pounds on them.
+We have 2-1/2 pounds on these trays, but we have put up to 5 pounds on them.
 The microgreens can handle the weight, and so can the trays.

 The tea towel we place over the trays is not shown completing the blackout.